Wednesday, October 31, 2007

 A local military man with a black and white car eventually told us we had to leave.
 This was very very hard for Mrs. Jennifer because she had so many belongings she called "precious things" that she cried trying to decide what things to put in her car and what to leave behind.
 Mr. John only took a couple days of clothes and said that after seeing that I could live with only a couple pairs of clothes maybe he could too.
 The flames were about 4 times higher than the house and the skies were becoming a dark gray.
 Today is day six of 40 days of Purpose.
 Today I read about how life is a temporary assignment.

 Mrs. Jennifer was very upset when we finally drove out of the neighborhood.
 We didn't know where we were going to go and I felt like I was an extra responsibility to them.
 Mr. John called several hotels first, but they were all full.
 He tired to make a joke and said maybe we could sleep in a stable tonight.
 So then he called several people from his smaller group, and one couple said we could stay with them.
+Mrs. Jennifer kept calling her house.
+I didn't understand why until she said that as long as the machine that answers the phone turned on then the house would not have burned down.

 Back home we also have seen many disasters like this where whole towns have had to pick up and walk somewhere else carrying only what they could.
 Today, while our people aren't losing their homes in Malawi, we are losing many love ones.